 The media gets involved

 What followed was about a month of silence; until the issue came up again via a Twitter conversation.
 I was asked if I would be willing to share my story with a reporter.
-It did not take long for me to agree.
+I was scared but it did not take long for me to agree.

 This happened right after a series of reports about how other women were not comfortable associating their names to their respective plights.
 These stories had worried me and I felt uncomfortable contributing to this unhealthy, albeit understandable trend — no matter the potential repercussions.
 All I was doing was ‘admitting’ to having received an email, wasn’t I?
 Why shouldn’t I be comfortable talking to him?
 I also felt ‘lucky’ that I wasn’t actively fundraising, hence, felt that I had less at stake than many other women in similar situations.
 This only increased my sense of responsibility to speak out.

 When the reporter and I finally hopped on a call, I realized that he had done his homework; he had succeeded at uncovering the sender’s name.
 This was a major reality check.
 It became very apparent what I was committing myself to by talking to this man, by deciding not to be silent to anyone asking me about what had happened.
 I mentally prepared myself for the absolute worst, including the way the reporter might decide to portray me in his article.
 I had what felt like multiple mini heart attacks leading up to the release of his piece— but I never once questioned my decision to talk to him.